epage/cargo-script-mvs/0000-cargo-script.md

 - How easy it is for newer users to remember it and type it out
 - How machine editable it is for `cargo add` and friends
 - Needs to be valid Rust code based on the earlier stated design guidelines
+- Lockfiles might also need to reuse how we attach metadata to the file

 **Option 1: Doc-comment**